ankurk91/wp-prism-js/readme.txt

 * Login to your website via your FTP client software. (eg: FileZilla) and change file permission of this plugin folder.

-= I don't want this plugin to minify output css file =

-Ok, please add this code to your wp-config.php
-` define('APFW_MINIFY_CSS', 0);`

 = Did you test it with old version of WordPress ? =

-No, tested with v4.5+ (latest as of now) only.
+No, tested with v4.6.0+ (latest as of now) only.
 So i recommend you to upgrade to latest WordPress today.

-= Have u changed anything in Prism source files =
+= Have you changed anything in Prism source files =

-Not yet, each and every file is in its original state.
+No, each and every file is in its original state.

 == Upgrade Notice ==

-No big changes yet in this plugin, i may add more languages or themes in future.
+Please install v2.0.0 as minimum.

 == Screenshots ==
 1. Plugin Option Page Screen